Written by Martha Henze, MPH, MS, RDN (Registered Dietitian Nutritionist)

-When to eat and when to take medications can be confusing.
-You may have heard, “eat food with your medication to prevent stomach upset and nausea.”
-You may have heard, “eat food 30 minutes before or one hour after taking your medication to improve absorption of your Parkinson’s medication and prevent a nutrient-drug interaction.”
-You may have also heard, “don’t eat those foods at all.”
+When to eat and when to take Parkinson’s medications can be confusing, as can information about protein and Parkinson’s medications.
+You may have heard, “Eat food with your medication to prevent stomach upset and nausea.”
+You may have heard, “Eat food 30 minutes before or one hour after taking your medication to improve absorption of your Parkinson’s medication and prevent a nutrient-drug interaction.”
+You may have also heard, “Don’t eat those foods at all.”

 Okay, so which one is it.
 And what should you do?